Here are some kitchen island design ideas for you to use as inspiration for your kitchen!

 The prep station along the back wall and island features an appliance garage with a toaster oven as well as Ref/Frz drawers for quick access to fresh or frozen foods for meal preparation.
 The cooking station features a custom hood with 1200 CFM blower and a high BTU output Wolf Range top for professional style meal cooking.
 The original décor of the kitchen was the opposite of this young family’s style.
 We choose a sleek, modern aesthetic with a pop of fun blue color on the island and sculptural granite waterfall countertop for the seating area.
 The backsplash features Neolith porcelain tile with Calcutta veining and the horizontal wood grain of the laminate material on the base cabinets and wall of tall cabinets brought warmth to the kitchen.

-No matter who you are, or what you’re looking for, the kitchen island is for you.
+No matter who you are, or what you’re looking for, having a kitchen island can really make your kitchen.

 Jennifer Gilmer Kitchen & Bath has been designing distinctive kitchens since 1997.
 With locations in Maryland and Virginia, feel free to message us regarding your project.